akg568794/EdVerse/README.md

 ## About

 This is an android application made on android studio giving the UI of an education app which is integrated with firebase for authentication and storage.
+This application is basically an edtech application which uses AR/VR for more interactive classes for user.
+It also has interactive animations in it's UI which makes it aesthetically more pleasing.

 ## Points to remember while testing the app